pkt-cash/ns-projects/projects/2019_12_14_pkt-whitepaper-website.md

 * Deliver: Josh and Jesse will provide notes to the development of the site and tweak it for delivery.

 #### Hosting
-Website will be hosted on a dedicated VPS for the first year with the intent of moving it to a distributed cloud built on the PKT network.
+Website will be hosted on a dedicated VPS owned by Josh Berger using the pkt.cash domain for the first year with the intent of moving it to a distributed cloud built on the PKT network.

 #### Milestones